LawrenceWarren/KoMo2/README.md

 #### Development environment

-Exactly what text editor or IDE is used for development is up to developer preference, but there are several tools that have been used in initial development of the program to increase code readability and quality:
+Exactly what text editor or IDE is used for development is up to developer preference, but there are several tools that have been used in initial development of _KoMo2_ to increase code readability and quality:

 - **ClangFormat** is a C and C++ formatter that can be run on a source program to create a consistent, human-readable file, and leaves you not having to worry about styling.
 More information can be found [here](https://clang.llvm.org/docs/ClangFormat.html).